machinewrapped/gpt-subtrans/readme.md

   Read or Write a project file for the subtitles being translated.
 More on this below.

 - `-r`, `--ratelimit`:
   Maximum number of batches per minute to process.
-If you're on the OpenAI free trial this to about 10.
+If you're on the OpenAI free trial this to 2 or 3.

 - `-m`, `--moviename`:
   Optionally specify the name of the movie to give context to the translator.

 - `--description`:
   A brief description of the film to give context.
-Less is more here, otherwise GPT can start improvising.
+Less is more here, otherwise the AI can start improvising.

 - `-c`, `--character`, `--characters`:
   Optionally provide (a list of) character names to use in the translation.